NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/instant-evisceration-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "When a creature enters the snare's square, the snare releases an unbelievable arsenal of blades at the creature, dealing 18d8 piercing damage (DC 42 Reflex check save)."
+description: "When a creature enters the snare's square, the snare releases an unbelievable arsenal of blades at the creature, dealing `dice: 18d8` piercing damage (DC 42 Reflex check save)."
 powerTitle1:
 actionEconomy1:
 type1: